Wheel of Wandering

 Fawkes Fairchild stared at the page in Grandfather's journal, too stunned to realize his jaw had dropped so open that his toad familiar, Hoodwink, could have jumped into his mouth.
 So THAT'S why Grandfather always locked his fancy ship's wheel in a vaulting house whenever we took a lengthy stay, he thought.
 Fawkes looked out the cabin door to the rather plain ship's wheel currently mounted on the helm.
 And why Grandfather never tossed out Old Moldy there, he realized.
 With a laugh, he returned to reading Grandfather's journal.

 Fawkes jumped up and swore at Grandfather's journal.
 "Don't write about all the wonderful things that fancy wheel can do, Grandfather," he yelled at the book.
-"Then turn around and write that none of it is possible unless I carry out the quest in my dreams.
+"Then turn around and write that none of it's possible unless I carry out the quest in my dreams.
 I don't have time for a quest, dream or otherwise!"
 Hoodwink croaked out a laugh.
-Fawkes glared at his familiar and took a deep breath before sitting back down to continue reading.The crystal spine also contains the once enslaved soul the Hrokentorm had bound into it when the spine had been crafted for a golem.
-Boki freed the soul but it chose to remain within the spine and serve Boki.
-When Boki hid the spine, the spine served as an anchor for the soul to remain behind and carry on, as was the way of its species, though only in a ghostly way.
-This was a godly reward for his service to her that the spirit, who called himself Cloudfang, lovingly accepted.
+Fawkes glared at his familiar and took a deep breath before sitting back down to continue reading.The crystal spine also contained the once enslaved soul the Hrokentorm had bound into it when the spine had been whole with more than four backbones and built into a golem.
+Boki freed the soul but it chose to remain within that spine and serve Boki.
+When Boki finished her work, she hid the spine.
+The spine served as an anchor for the soul to remain behind and carry on, as was the way of its species.
+Though only a spirit, the soul managed to continue to carry on the ways of its people.
+Boki allowing him to remain in the world and bonded to the spine as a soul is bound to a body was a godly reward for his service.
+CLoudfang, as the spirit called himeself, lovingly accepted this great reward.
 When the Gosling was complete, Cloudfang visited Thimys Fairchild in his dreams, exacting the price of a quest for the use of his soul anchor.
 The acolyte of Boki completed his quest though it was terribly difficult.
 For the rest of his days, he commanded the magic of the spine with the Wheel of Wandering.
 With his recent death, that permission is gone.
 What quest will Cloudfang demand of the grandson?
 Well, only time will tell.

 This exquisitely crafted ship's wheel is three feet across.
-Once mounted on a vessel that has a magical spine that runs the length of its keel, the Wheel of Wandering draws out the power of the spine.
+Once mounted on a vessel that has a magical spine still holding a soul, or just a piece as is in the Gosling, the Wheel of Wandering draws out the power of the spine.
 Its gears then convert that power into various magical effects.
 There is currently only one Wheel of Wandering, though other gnomes have taken up the challenge of crafting their own.
 This has led to daring gnome expeditions into ancient places in giant lands in search of more magical parts that might still exist.

 Remove these ads.
 Join the Worldbuilders Guild